 Overall the castle earthworks are in good condition and management.
 Livestock (mainly sheep) are periodically used to browse the grass and check the growth of vegetation on the castle motte.
 Although the use of sheep brings positive benefits, this approach can have some negative consequences; accommodating livestock has resulted in some erosion of the monument with a few sheep scrapes noted around the side of the motte.
 It is recommended that the situation is monitored to note any visible deterioration.
-During the visit it was also noted that there was evidence that badgers had established a sett in the western side of the motte, evidence of the spoilt.
-Archaeological earthworks are It is recommended that the situation is monitored
+There is also evidence of a badgers sett in the western side of the motte.
+It is recommended that the situation is monitored.